|

 infection, its generally

-nothing the surgeon has
+nothing the cosmetic surgeon has

 done that could cause it,